java.lang

 is either zero, the result is negative infinity.
 This is accurate within

-Note that the way to get logb(a) is to do this:
+1 ulp, and is semi-monotonic.Note that the way to get logb(a) is to do this:

-ln(a) / ln(b)
+ln(a) / ln(b).

 - Parameters: